FacultyMeet the teachers that make this school possible.

 Michelle grew up gardening in middle Tennessee, and was lucky enough to have a grandfather who led her on adventures such as wild mushroom hunting and making dandelion wine.
 The peach doesn’t fall far from the tree!
 Her formal herbal studies include a masters degree in Chinese medicine from Daoist Traditions and studies at the Chestnut School, both in Asheville.
 She currently manages the herbal apothecary and treats patients at Appalachian Acupuncture near downtown Johnson City.
 Her dream is to nourish the herbalist and herb growers community in east TN, and to create a network enabling clinics to be stocked with medicinal herbs grown by local farmers.

-Dr. McDowell is a specialist in the plant family Rubiaceae and is an associate professor at Eastern Tennessee State University (ETSU), teaching plant biology and systematics.
+Dr. McDowell is a specialist in the plant family Rubiaceae and is a Professor at Eastern Tennessee State University (ETSU), teaching plant biology and systematics.
 He serves as curator of the John C. Warden Herbarium and as Director of the ETSU Arboretum.
 Employed at ETSU since 1998, his studies focuses on taxonomy (scientific naming and classification) and phylogeny (evolutionary relationships) within plant families.
 His career also included a year and a half with the Smithsonian Institution Museum of Natural History as a field botanist.
+A current project he is working on is the digitization of the 20,000+ specimens in the ETSU Herbarium, in collaboration with the Tenneesse Network of Curators.
 He will be sharing his time teaching the fundamentals of Taxonomy and Morphology and we could not be more excited!

 Julia Thie, L.Ac.